Classes for Adults

 $8 Members / $12 Non-Members, per session

-After a fun summer of plein air painting, our weekly art group returns to the Arts Center Studio!
 Bring your own art supplies and paint alongside a delightful and supportive group of artists.
 Facilitator Heidi Lorenz will paint alongside all, but is available for light guidance and instruction if desired.
-This welcoming and friendly drop-in style group is available to artists of all styles and abilities!
+This welcoming and friendly drop-in style group is available to artists of all styles and abilities.
+The group meets for weekly plein air painting dates during the summer months and returns to the studio in October.

 Drop in–No pre-registration necessary.